4 ways to improve your students' intelligibility

 Intelligibility is a vital aspect of communication but it is not exactly a skill in itself.
 Instead, it is a combination of fluency, pronunciation, and managing your speed of speech.
 To reflect how important this is for language learners when studying, traveling or at work, we use an Intelligibility Index as part of our Versant English Test scoring.

-This index is based on factors affecting how understandable speech is to native English speakers.
+This index is based on factors affecting how understandable speech is to fluent English speakers.
 These include things like speed, clarity, pronunciation and fluency.
 Ranging from 1 (low) to 5 (high), the Intelligibility Index shows how intelligible someone’s speech in English is likely to be in a real-world situation.

 Let’s go into some activities and exercises you can try in class to help your students improve their intelligibility with their English and speaking skills.